oddlama/agenix-rekey/README.md

    the correct derivation containing the rekeyed secrets is copied from your local store to the remote host's store.

-   - [colmena](https://github.com/zhaofengli/colmena) automatically [copies](https://github.com/zhaofengli/colmena/issues/134) locally available derivations, so no additional care has to be taken here
+   Any tool that builds locally and uses `nix copy` (or equivalent tools) to copy the derivations to your remote systems will work automatically, so no additional care has to be taken.
-   - I didn't test other tools.
-Please add your experiences here.
+   Only when you strictly build on your remotes, you might have to copy those secrets manually.
+   You can target them by using `agenix rekey --show-out-paths` or by directly referring to `nixosConfigurations.<host>.config.age.rekey.derivation`

 ## Secret generation